Zoe Jarvis: Early Life and High School Career

-College career
+College Career

 Jarvis began playing for the UC Santa Barbara Gauchos in 2018, averaging 2.04 digs per set in her freshman year and 3.97 as a sophomore.
 UCSB reached the second round of the NCAA tournament in 2019, falling to Jarvis's future team Texas in five sets.

 Jarvis entered the transfer portal in 2020, returning to her hometown when she picked the University of California, Los Angeles, for her junior season.
 She averaged 4.16 digs per set for the UCLA Bruins and was named the Pac-12 Conference Libero of the Year both of her seasons there.
 She received an American Volleyball Coaches Association (AVCA) All-American honorable mention as a junior and was selected to the All-American third team as a senior, the same year she helped UCLA reach the 2021 NCAA tournament's regional semifinals.

 Jarvis played a fifth college season at the University of Texas at Austin, where she averaged 4.42 digs per set and holds the single season digs per set record.
 Her teammate Logan Eggleston and coach Jerritt Elliott praised her defensive abilities and team leadership, and she was ranked in 2022 as one of college volleyball's best liberos.
 Named the Big 12 Conference Libero of the Year, she helped Texas win the 2022 NCAA championship and was one of three Longhorns to be named first-team All-American, alongside Eggleston and Asjia O'Neal.

-Professional career
+Jarvis began her collegiate career as a walk-on at UC Santa Barbara before transferring to UCLA and later Texas.
+Over five collegiate seasons, she progressed from a mid-major walk-on to a two-time Pac-12 Libero of the Year, Big 12 Libero of the Year, first-team All-American, and NCAA national champion.
+Following her college career, she began playing professionally and joined the senior United States National Team.

-In January 2023, Jarvis signed a 1 1/2-year deal with German club USC Münster.
+Professional Career

-Jarvis joined LOVB Austin for LOVB Pro's inaugural 2025 season and will return for the 2026 season.
+In January 2023, Jarvis signed a 2-year deal with German club USC Münster where she immediately took over the starting libero job and went on to win MVP in 6 matches across 2 seasons.

-International career
+Following her 2 pro seasons in Germany, Jarvis returned to the United States to join LOVB Austin for the inaugural 2025 season of LOVB Pro.
+Jarvis won "Best Digger" at the Inaugural Midseason Tournament, the LOVB Classic.
+She also helped the club win league championships in both 2025 and 2026.
+In May 2026, it was announced that Jarvis had signed with Atlanta Vibe for Major League Volleyball (MLV) 2027 season.

-Jarvis has represented the United States national team from 2023-current.
-She won bronze at the 2023 Pan-American Volleyball Cup and gold at the 2023 NORCECA Pan American Cup Final Six.
-Jarvis has been on the Volleyball Nations League (VNL) roster in the 2024 and 2025 seasons.
+International Career